OUR History

 As far back as the 1890’s JW Boughton had a dream of establishing a theatre in the up & coming area of Southsea & to this end he bought up properties in Albert Road as they became available.
 By 1904 he had a sufficient plot to build a playhouse & once more employed Frank Matcham to draw up the plans.
 This had to be done in secret as there were a couple of rival companies who wished to build theatres in the area.
 The result was the magnificent Kings Theatre which opened on 30th September 1907.

-Out of the 150 or so theatres designed by Frank Matcham, there are only about 25 still in existence thus making the Kings a very special place.
+Out of the 150 or so theatres designed by Frank Matcham, there are only about 25 still in existence thus making The Kings Theatre a very special place.

 Portsmouth Theatres Limited